-Our pupils increasingly use electronic equipment on a daily basis to access the internet and share content and images via social media sites such as Facebook, twitter, Instagram, Snapchat and ooVoo.
+Our students increasingly use electronic equipment on a daily basis to access the internet and share content and images via social media sites such as Facebook, twitter, Instagram, Snapchat and ooVoo.

 Unfortunately, some adults and other children use these technologies to harm children.
 The harm might range from sending hurtful or abusive texts or emails, to grooming and enticing children to engage in sexual behaviour such as webcam photography or face-to-face meetings.
-Pupils may also be distressed or harmed by accessing inappropriate material such as pornographic websites or those which promote extremist behaviour, criminal activity, suicide or eating disorders.
+Students may also be distressed or harmed by accessing inappropriate material such as pornographic websites or those which promote extremist behaviour, criminal activity, suicide or eating disorders.

-School has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents (See flowchart, on page 42).
+Our schools have an online safety policy which explains how we try to keep students safe in school and how we respond to online safety incidents (See flowchart, below).

-School will also provide advice to parents when pupils are being asked to learn online at home and consider how best to safeguard both pupils and staff.
+Our schools will also provide advice to parents when students are being asked to learn online at home and consider how best to safeguard both students and staff.

-Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated including an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.
+Students are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated including an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.

-17. Youth produced sexual imagery (sexting)1
+17. Youth produced sexual imagery (sexting)